Dishwasher-safe answers by item

 Some modern china is dishwasher safe, but hand wash antique, hand-painted, metallic-trimmed, or sentimental pieces.

-pet bowlsUsually yes
+pet and dog bowlsUsually yes